 We hope that every UK architectural practice will join us in making this commitment.

-If you are not an architect, or are based outside the UK, please visit our global hub, Built Environment Declares, here
+- If you are not an architect, or are based outside the UK, please visit our global hub to sign the appropriate declaration there: Built Environment Declares covers many built environment professions within the UK and in 27 other countries.